sbaliza/30DesafiosSOC_Iniciante/Challenge#3/Day#15- Incident Response Basics: Linux Suspicious Process.md

 ```
 Look for a suspicious IP such as 45.13.220.98:443.

+Here
+-p	Show the PID and program name of the connection
+-l	Show only listening sockets
+-a	Show all connections and listening ports
+-n	Show numeric addresses (don’t resolve hostnames or port names)
+-t	Show only TCP connections

 ### Step 2: Identify the Responsible Process
 Get the PID from netstat or ss output